zwmj9304/ModelS/_posts/2017-11-19-project-checkpoint.md

 ##### Adjancency List Representation of Mesh Faces
 We have written a few functions to convert the original pointer chasing scheme of Scotty3D into a more parallel friendly data structure.
-The current data structure is an array of structs which store the particular face's neighbors' indices, normal vector, centroid, and whether the face is a boundary face or not.
+The new data structure is an array of structs which store the particular face's neighbors' indices, normal vector, centroid, and whether the face is a boundary face or not.
 The idea is that when we want to go to a specific face, we don't have to go through all the pointers until we find the one we want, but instead can specifically access the